Lucretius/vault_raft_snapshot_agent/README.md

 ## Configuration

 `addr` The address of the Vault cluster.
 This is used to check the Vault cluster leader IP, as well as generate snapshots.

 `retain` The number of backups to retain.
-Currently not implemented.
+Currently only implemented for AWS and Local storage.

 `timeout` How often to run the snapshot agent.
 Examples: `30s`, `1h`.
 See https://golang.org/pkg/time/#ParseDuration for a full list of valid time units.

 `token` Specify the token used to call the Vault API.
 This can also be specified via the env variable `SNAPSHOT_TOKEN`.

 ### Storage options